18F/handbook/pages/tools/hrlinks.md

 * When you have successfully submitted your timesheet, the **Timesheet Status** will say “Needs Approval” from your supervisor.

-* If you see **Timesheet Status: No Timesheet**, it means you have not submitted your timesheet for this pay period yet.
+* If you see **Timesheet Status: No Timesheet** or **Timesheet Status: Needs Submission**, it means you have not submitted your timesheet for this pay period yet.

 ### Correcting errors